 This reported comment will have to be supported by testimony from others, and it will have to survive any testimony from the park’s employees to the contrary.
 A judge will be asked to allow any testimony about what the victim might have said, and it will be up to the jury to decide who is telling the truth.
 If the victim’s alleged statement is allowed to be presented in court, then I would expect the attorney for the family to argue that if her concerns were ignored, then that is tantamount to a reckless disregard for her safety.
-It’s also worth noting that, if the victim’s family members are the only people who heard her alleged protest before the ride started, then that must be weighed against whether any other witnesses heard the same thing, or heard nothing at all.
-The family members stand to collect a recovery in this case, so their testimony will be the judge and jury will consider that dynamic.
+It’s also worth noting that if the victim’s family members are the only people who heard her alleged protest before the ride started, then that must be weighed against whether any “neutral” witnesses heard the same thing, or heard nothing at all.
+The family members stand to collect a recovery in this case, so their testimony will be scrutinized, the judge and jury will consider that dynamic.

 3) What responsibilities or obligations do visitors/roller coaster riders have to look out for their own safety?

 A lot of amusement parks include disclaimers on their tickets or posted on their entrances about that exact dynamic, but such disclaimers rarely carry the weight of law.
 If a theme park customer is riding a roller coaster without doing anything differently than a “regular” customer would do, then they should not be held to a different standard.
 For example, if you’re drunk and standing up in your seat on a roller coaster or a Ferris wheel, that will go a long way toward putting liability on you instead of the theme park.
 If you’re behaving normally and didn’t do anything anyone else wouldn’t do, then that will point liability toward the park and others.